CeilingFanGuides

 Wall Mounted Fans

-Wall mounted fans are less expensive than ceiling fans.
-If you’re looking for a more cost-effective solution, but don’t want to sacrifice energy efficiency or safety, wall mounted fans are an excellent option.
+Wall-mounted fans are less expensive than ceiling fans.
+If you’re looking for a space-saving solution, but don’t want to sacrifice energy efficiency or safety, wall-mounted fans are an excellent option.

 As bunk beds are usually close to the ceiling, wall-mounted fans are ideal for rooms with low ceilings.
 Due to the enclosed blades of these fans, they are a safer option.